isc-projects/stork/doc/usage.rst

 Events Page
 ===========
 Events page presents a list of all events.
-It allows filtering events
+It allows for filtering events
 by:

 - urgency level,